Frederick C. Sherman: Naval career

 Sherman graduated from the United States Naval Academy in 1910.
 He served as commanding officer of submarines and during World War I.

 After becoming a naval aviator, Sherman served as executive officer of in 1937, and of Naval Air Station San Diego to 1938.
 He commanded from 1940 until her loss in the Battle of the Coral Sea.
 Captain Sherman was the last man to leave the sinking ship.
 His wife wrote a book titled Admiral Wags which told the story of the family cocker spaniel who accompanied Sherman during his command of Lexington.
 The dog can be seen in war footage used in the John Wayne movie In Harm's Way.
-Promoted to rear admiral, he served as assistant chief of staff to Commander in Chief Atlantic Fleet, Admiral Ernest King until the end of 1942.
+Promoted to rear admiral, Sherman served as assistant chief of staff to Commander in Chief Atlantic Fleet, Admiral Ernest King until the end of 1942.
 He served in the Fast Carrier Task Force, as Commander, Carrier Division 2 in 1943, and as Commander, Task Group 38.3 in 1944–45.

 Sherman was a three-time recipient of the Navy Cross.
 Promoted to vice admiral in 1945, he became Commander, United States Fifth Fleet before retiring in 1947.
 Upon retirement, he was promoted to admiral on the retired list.